• Free shipping on all orders

 Nutro Wholesome Essentials Healthy Weight Dry Dog Food

-The Nutro Wholesome Essentials dog food is more affordably priced than many of the other high-fiber alternatives we’ve looked at.
-Still, this blend contains up to 12% fiber, making it a great source for daily feeding.
-It’s made with great ingredients like deboned lamb and chicken meal, so it provides a complete nutritional profile for your best friend.
+The Nutro Wholesome Essentials dog food is more affordable than many of the other high-fiber alternatives.
+Still, this blend contains up to 12% fiber, making it an excellent formula for daily feeding.
+It’s made with high-quality ingredients like deboned lamb and chicken meal, so it provides a complete nutritional profile for your best friend.

 11. Royal Canin Veterinary Diet Gastrointestinal High Fiber Dry Dog Food